calumgrant/logical/docs/worklist.md

   - `Database::WriteBinary()`
 - Implement Datalog syntax
   - unary and binary relations
-  - all and cound syntax
+  - all and count syntax
   - tests for these
   - n-ary relations
     - n-ary tables
     - efficient join orders.
   - how to name arbitrary n-ary tuples from Datalog that are compatible with logical?
-- Think about `with` syntax
-  - Solution 1: construct an nary predicate using `:`.
-You must specify all of the fields
+- Inefficient to run `if 1<=X<=100 then X is c and X is b.` as it's evaluated twice.
 - `f X and g X if ...`
 - `exit`
 - Think about predicate-names containing `-`.